mehulagg/gitlab/doc/user/packages/npm_registry/index.md

 - The `@scope` is the root namespace of the GitLab project.
 To follow npm's convention, it should be lowercase.
 However, the GitLab package registry allows for uppercase.
-Before GitLab 13.10, the `@scope` had to be a case-sensitive match of your GitLab namespace or group.
+Before GitLab 13.10, the `@scope` had to be a case-sensitive match the root namespace of the GitLab project.
 This was problematic because the npm public registry does not allow uppercase letters.
 GitLab 13.10 relaxes this requirement and translates uppercase in the GitLab `@scope` to lowercase for npm.
 For example, a package `@MyScope/package-name` in GitLab becomes `@myscope/package-name` for npm.